Photo Credit: Tim Nguyen

 About

-Cassie is also an advocate for the queer community.
+Being a queer artist her work inherently showcases the queer community.
 Her designs for shows often have a queer lens that she perceives the world through.
-You can see her queer perspective in her designs of With Bells On, Buy Me a Drink, Joe and Kisapmata.
-She served on the Graduate Student Association’s Gender and Sexuality Alliance Subcommittee as the Vice-Chair.
-She was on the podcast “Queer in Alberta” where she discussed her queer identity and how she experiences the world through that lens.
+You can see that queer perspective in her designs of With Bells On, Buy Me a Drink, Joe and Kisapmata.
+Her work on With Bells On specifically incorporated local drag artists into the design, this effort included 45 different local drag artists.
+Cassie was on the podcast “Queer in Alberta” where she discussed her queer identity and how she experiences the world through that lens.
 You may have also seen her perform in drag locally as Struggle Bussy (he/him).